chrismchampion/macOS-quick-actions/README.md

 ## Overview

 ### 1. Convert to PDF (Convert to PDF.workflow)
-Automatically convert one or more Word documents selected in the Finder to PDF.
-Saved in the same folder.
+Convert one or more Microsoft Word documents selected in the Finder to PDF.
+Automatically saved in the same folder.
+> Note: Requires Microsoft® Word standard installation.
+Tested with Word for Mac 16.44.

 Accessible via three ways:
 * Right-click menu